ResQmap-Team/ResQmap/README.md

   - Night Vision (Green Phosphor) and Thermal Heatmap visual modes
   - Audio Radio Roger Beep communication simulator
   - Mission lifecycle state switcher: `DISPATCHED` ➔ `EN_ROUTE` ➔ `ON_SCENE` ➔ `RESOLVED` (with celebratory resolution confetti!).

-### 5. ⚖️ Hackathon Judge Evaluation Sandbox
-- Designed specifically for the judging criterion: *"At least five images chosen live by the judges — not the team’s own demonstration images — classified on the spot, with the team explaining which visual features drove each call."*
-- Upload or paste (`Ctrl+V`) any image chosen by judges live on stage.
-- 5 pre-configured instant live test benchmarks.
-- Side-by-side Visual Feature Reasoning, Category Confidence, and Fraud/False Alarm score.
-- "Plot to Live Response Map" button to prove full end-to-end operational integration.

 ---